giulianopz/lfd259/README.md

 - read the [candidate handbook](https://docs.linuxfoundation.org/tc-docs/certification/lf-candidate-handbook) and the [instructions](https://docs.linuxfoundation.org/tc-docs/certification/tips-cka-and-ckad) of the exam
 - make sure you have bookmarked the pages of the official Kubernetes docs where you can quickly find example of valid manifests to create objects/resources
   - if you have not yet collected this stuff, see [here](https://github.com/reetasingh/CKAD-Bookmarks)
-- set autocompletion for `kubectl` commands:
+- set autocompletion for `kubectl` commands (should be already configured so):
   ```
   $ alias k='kubectl'
   $ source <(kubectl completion bash)